 The Level I CFA® Program curriculum seems like a daunting amount of material when those books arrive at your door.
 More than 3,000 pages spread across six textbooks is a lot to get through, and you need a plan if you want to make it through all that material and retain enough information to pass the exam.
 The first part of building your plan is to allocate enough time to study the material and work on practice problems.
 The common rule of thumb is that it takes 250-300 hours of studying time to be fully prepared for a CFA exam.
 Obviously, that cannot all be done by just cramming at the last minute, so it’s very important to have your plan in place in order to make sure you can stay on track and get through everything before test day.

-We want to help you succeed in passing level 1 of the CFA exam, so we’ve outlined a strategy for success below to help you make the most of your studying time.
+We want to help you succeed in passing the Level I CFA exam, so we’ve outlined a strategy for success below to help you make the most of your studying time.
 We have built our 6-month study plan around the following guiding principles:

 Three Principles of this Study Plan:

 I’m sure you’ve heard the stories of people barely glancing at the books and still passing, or even signing up for the test at the last minute and breezing through the exam.
 The odds of passing in situations like that is astronomically low, which is why it’s so amazing when it actually happens.
 It’s very important that you file those stories away in the same mental categories as hearing about lottery winners.
 Planning to wing it on test day and use luck as a passing strategy is like planning your retirement strategy around the hope that you’ll hit the Powerball just before you retire.
 In the same way that you need to be consistently putting away money over time for your future, you need to be putting away CFA Program materials into your brain steadily over time.